near/NEPs/specs/Standards/MultiToken/ApprovalManagement.md

 People familiar with [ERC-721] may expect to need an approval management system for basic transfers, where a simple transfer from Alice to Bob requires that Alice first _approve_ Bob to spend one of her tokens, after which Bob can call `transfer_from` to actually transfer the token to himself.

 NEAR's [core Multi Token standard](README.md) includes good support for safe atomic transfers without such complexity.
 It even provides "transfer and call" functionality (`mt_transfer_call`) which allows  specific tokens to be "attached" to a call to a separate contract.
-For many token workflows, these options may circumvent the need for a full-blown Approval Managament system.
+For many token workflows, these options may circumvent the need for a full-blown Approval Management system.

 However, some Multi Token developers, marketplaces, dApps, or artists may require greater control.
 This standard provides a uniform interface allowing token owners to approve other NEAR accounts, whether individuals or contracts, to transfer specific tokens on the owner's behalf.